Laikahheng/group-a-s2g1-handwritten-recognition-system/PMP-PLAN/A-PROJECT_SUMMARY.md

 ### Project Objectives:
 1. To develop an AI system that is able to recognise human handwriting in English
-2. To convert a large volume of handwritten data into text data in a short period of time
+2. To construct a tool that takes an image as input and extracts the characters as output
-3. To ensure the system can detect handwritten text accurately
+3. To ensure the system can convert the handwritten images into text data accurately

 ### Customer:
 Samsung